Create and manage device groups

-If you want to group machines by organizational unit, you can configure the registry key for the group affiliation.
-For more information on device tagging, see Create and manage machine tags.
+If you want to group devices by organizational unit, you can configure the registry key for the group affiliation.
+For more information on device tagging, see Create and manage device tags.

-Preview several machines that will be matched by this rule.
+Preview several devices that will be matched by this rule.
 If you are satisfied with the rule, click the User access tab.

-Assign the user groups that can access the machine group you created.
+Assign the user groups that can access the device group you created.

 You can only grant access to Azure AD user groups that have been assigned to RBAC roles.